About the Repository

 STI and Records Management

 This Goddard Library Repository is not intended to replace any existing Goddard or NASA systems nor is it part of the STI Program or records management services of the Goddard Space Flight Center.
-Contributors are still responsible for compliance with NASA publication and STI dissemination procedures as outlined at the following sites: NF 1676, Document Availability Authorization (DAA), Submission for approval of NF 1676, DAAs, NPR 2200.2C.
+Contributors are still responsible for compliance with NASA publication and STI dissemination procedures as outlined at the following sites: NF 1676, Document Availability Authorization (DAA) and NPR 2200.2C.